 Insider Tombstone Film Interview

-Karen from Tombstone Travel Tips had the opportunity to speak with the wife of a cast member of the 1993 Tombstone film.
-The couple were in town for this anniversary - cast reunion.
-The husband had been hired on to be a Buckaroo in the Tombstone movie.
+Karen from Tombstone Travel Tips had the opportunity to speak with the wife of cast member a of the 1993 Tombstone film.
+The couple were in town for this anniversary - the cast reunion.
+Her husband, Jerry Crandall, had been hired on to be a Buckaroo in the Tombstone movie.
 They have quite a life, and they run a business together.

 Karen - Hello Judy, I understand you're Jerry's publicist, and of course his wife!
 I think you both used to live in Arizona?